Meghana-l/Meghana-l/README.md

 # Hi, I'm Meghana 👋

-Business Analyst by profession, lifelong learner by choice.
+Analyst by profession, lifelong learner by choice.

 I enjoy exploring AI, data, business, and the small ideas that eventually grow into meaningful products.